Victorio: Last stand and death

-In October 1880, in north-eastern Chihuahua (a land well known to the Guadalupe and Limpia Southern Mescaleros), having sent Nana and Mangus to raid for food and ammunition, Victorio, with only a few warriors and even less ammunition, and his band were surrounded and killed by soldiers of the Mexican Army under Colonel Joaquin Terrazas in the Battle of Tres Castillos.
+In October 1880, in north-eastern Chihuahua (a land well known to the Guadalupe and Limpia Southern Mescaleros), having sent Nana and Mangus to raid for food and ammunition, Victorio, with only a few warriors and even less ammunition, and his band were surrounded and killed by soldiers of the Mexican Army under Colonel Joaquín Terrazas in the Battle of Tres Castillos.

-An 1886 appendix for Papers Relating to the Foreign Nations of the United States states that, contemporaneously, the Tarahumara Scout credited with killing Victorio in 1880 was Mauricio Corredor.
+An 1886 appendix for Papers Relating to the Foreign Nations of the United States states that, contemporaneously, the Tarahumara scout credited with killing Victorio in 1880 was Mauricio Corredor.
 The Apache version states that Victorio actually committed suicide with a knife rather than face capture, and historians such as Kathleen Chamberlain note that the Mexicans at the battle could not identify which body was Victorio's.

 Legacy

 A memorial statue of Victorio riding a horse is located in the city of Chihuahua, Mexico, as a recognition to the N’nee (Chiricahua) and Apache peoples.
 Victorio Peak was named for him following the Battle of Hembrillo Basin.